DocumentationWorkfrontWorkfront Guide

 Consider the following when creating Business Case goals for your projects:

 • Business Case goals are project-specific.
-You cannot copy goals from one project to another, nor establish goals at the system level.
-They must be defined at the level of each project.
+You can’t copy goals from one project to another or establish goals at the system level; they must be defined at the level of each project.

-• Your Adobe Workfront administrator or group administrator must enable the Goals section for your projects before it displays in the Business Case of your projects.
+• Your Adobe Workfront administrator or group administrator must enable the project’s Goals section before it displays in the Business Case.
 For information about enabling Business Case fields for projects, see Configure system-wide project preferences.

-• Goals are not a mandatory section in the Business Case of a project.
+• Goals aren’t a mandatory section in the project’s Business Case.

-A project can receive a score to be prioritized in the Portfolio Optimizer, even if the Goals section of the Business Case is not defined.
+A project can receive a score to be prioritized in the Portfolio Optimizer, even if the Goals section is not defined.

 For more information about the Portfolio Optimizer score, see Apply a scorecard to a project and generate an Alignment Score.

-• You cannot report on Business Case goals.
+• You can’t report on Business Case goals.

 Access requirements